lampajr/hyperfoil.github.io/_posts/2021-02-09-hf-beginner-guide-2.md

 We have added constant 2-second pause as the last step of `fetchIndex`, and another pause into `wrongLogin` using [negative-exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution) with expected average of 2 seconds but ranging from 500 ms to 10 seconds (the actual average will be about 2044 ms due to these limits).

 Then we have added a simple body handler to the successful login request, storing the value in session variable `token`, and a `nextSequence` step to the `successfulLogin` sequence that will start the `fetchProfile` sequence with single `httpRequest`.
 You can notice that we had to use a new notation in the pattern: `${urlencode:token}`.
-While pasting numbers into the request path is finetoken can contain some special symbols (such as +) and we need to URL-encode that.
+While pasting numbers into the request path is fine, a token might contain special symbols (such as +), and we need to URL-encode those.
 Contrary to the form used in the `successfulLogin` Hyperfoil cannot run the encoding automatically for you since it can't know if the session variable contents is already URL-encoded (e.g. if you fetched an existing URL into that).

 Let's run this and see the output of `stats` command: